 The suggested gauge swatch’s width and height will be by a number found above or below the gauge squares.
 It’s usually 4 inches wide and 4 inches high (10 by 10 cm).
 Having a good grasp of your gauge is vital since it will decide the final size of your finished product.
 Your project will be too big if your gauge is too loose.
 Your completed product will be too small if your gauge is too tight.

-The numbers underneath show how many stitches and rows that can be worked into the gauge swatch.
-The numbers and letters on these needles and hooks denote the suggested needle or hook size for a specific yarn.
+One set of numbers on the gauge icon show how many stitches and rows that can be worked into the gauge swatch.
+The others denote the suggested needle or hook size for a specific yarn.

-However, the recommended needle size is just that: a suggestion.
+However, the recommended hook and needle sizes are just that: a suggestion.
 You can use different size needles to create a more open or thick fabric.
 Your gauge will also change depending on the design you are working with and the needles you are using.

 Uncertainty can be alleviated using the pattern’s instructions to build a gauge swatch.
 To find the suggested knitting needle sizes and crochet hook size for a particular yarn, look for it in the area that tells you about its gauge.